quotient-im/Quaternion/BUILDING.md

   does not contain a CMakeLists.txt file.
 ```
-...then you don't have libQuotient sources - most likely because you didn't do the `git submodule init && git submodule update` dance.
+...then you don't have libQuotient sources - most likely because you didn't do
+the `git submodule init && git submodule update` dance and don't have
+libQuotient development files elsewhere - also, see the beginning of this file.

 If you have made sure that your toolchain is in order (versions of compilers
 and Qt are among supported ones, `PATH` is set correctly etc.) but building